obonhamcarter/inJuneWeb/content/classes/DataAnalytics/DataAnalytics.md

 Where: Alden 101

 ### Office Hours:
-By Appointment:  To be sure that I have enough time with each person during my office hours, I ask that you please schedule an appointment.
+[Schedule an appointment](/about/):  To be sure that I have enough time with each person during my office hours, I ask that you please schedule an appointment.
 If the offered times are not convenient for you, other arrangements can be made to meet (in-person and online).